AxolStudio/STLGameDevSite/content/news/2024-10-29-new-site-new-leadership.md

 In order to get a better sense of our current members, we have created a Survey.
 Please take a moment to fill it out so that we can use the data to work out the best way to offer events and resources aimed at helping our community.

-You can find the Survey here: [STL Gamedev Feedback Survey 2024](https://forms.gle/8yw88DMSQiErQTnS9)
+You can find the Survey here: [STLGameDev Feedback Survey 2024](https://forms.gle/8yw88DMSQiErQTnS9)

 We are asking everyone to submit their survey by the end of the day on **Friday, November 22, 2024**.